-Announcement of the position is in a manner which the superintendent believes will inform potential applicants about the position.
-Applications for employment may be obtained from and completed applications are returned to the school district administrative office.
+All job openings shall be submitted to the Iowa Workforce Development for posting on lowaWORKS.gov, the online state job posting system.
+Additional announcements of the position may occur in a manner which the superintendent believes will inform potential applicants about the position.
 Whenever possible, the preliminary screening of applicants will be conducted by the administrator who will be directly supervising and overseeing the person being hired.